 Figure 2: Company Footprint Results Distribution

 The assessment of the carbon footprint of ABG’s products is a ‘Cradle to Gate’ analysis using the Greenhouse Gas Protocol (GHGP) and considers both ‘Location Based’ and ‘Market Based’ assessments of emissions from electricity use.
 The results vary for each product and are typically in the range of 1.2-3.1 kg CO2e per kg of manufactured product.
-This analysis includes the embodied carbon in the raw materials ABG uses to manufacture its products, transportation to ABG, and emissions during manufacturing.
+This analysis includes the embodied carbon in the raw materials ABG uses to manufacture its products, transportation to ABG and emissions during manufacturing.

 Recycled or Virgin HDPE

-The HDPE core of ABG geocomposites can be manufactured with either virgin HDPE or recycled HDPE sourced from quality controlled supplier.
+The HDPE core of ABG geocomposites can be manufactured with either virgin HDPE or recycled HDPE sourced from a quality controlled supplier.
 Shown below is a comparison of the carbon footprint of one of ABG’s most common drainage geocomposites (Pozidrain 7S250/NW8) manufactured using 100% virgin HDPE, or a mixture of 80% recycled and 20% virgin HDPE.
 The results show that a 42% reduction in the carbon footprint of the product can be achieved by using 80% recycled HDPE.